Medical expert of the article

 Be attentive to your health!

-Strictly adhere to diet and diet!
+Strictly follow the regime and diet!

 Prevention

-- Persons registered for the use of injecting drugs.
+- Persons registered for injection drug use.

 - HIV-infected patients.

-- Patients with diagnosed hemophilia.
+- Patients diagnosed with hemophilia.

 - Patients undergoing hemodialysis.

-- Patients who underwent organ transplantation before 1992.
+- Patients who underwent organ transplantation – before 1992.

-- Medical personnel who have contact with blood.
+- Medical personnel in contact with blood.

 Forecast

-- 60-80% of all infected with the hepatitis C virus have a chronic form of the disease.
+- 60-80% of all people infected with the hepatitis C virus have a chronic form of the disease.

 - 5% of patients with chronic hepatitis C die from carcinoma.